-The first part of the decision, which decimated the common law remedy of bad faith, was the most damaging aspect of the decision for policyholders.
+The first part of the decision was the most damaging aspect of the decision for policyholders.
 The Florida Supreme Court was asked to determine whether a common law first-party claim for breach of implied warranty of good faith and fair dealing existed after the creation of a statutory bad faith remedy.
-The state’s highest court determined that no common law cause of action exist against insurance companies that fail to investigate, adjust and pay claims in a timely manner in the wake of Fla.
+The state’s highest court determined that no common law cause of action exist against insurance companies that fail to investigate, adjust, and pay claims in a timely manner in the wake of Fla.
 Stat. § 624.155.

 The Court relied on the legislative history of the statutory provision in determining that no common law first-party bad faith cause of action survived enactment of the insurance bad faith statute.
 Although the Court recognized that a number of lower courts had found that such a remedy existed, the Florida Supreme Court determined that these lower courts misconstrued Florida law.
 The Court’s ruling relegated first-party insurance claimants to the statutory bad faith action, which includes bifurcation of contract and bad faith causes of action, rather than permitting a separate claim for breach of the implied warranty of good faith and fair dealing.